Maps show where winter storm threatens to bring heavy snow, brutal cold this weekend

 Meanwhile, the polar vortex that is usually situated over the North Pole is forecast to dip down into the eastern half of the U.S. starting Thursday and lasting through the first half of next week.

 This will make temperatures drop well below average for this time of year and even bring record-breaking temperatures to some locations.
-Frostbite can occur in as little as 5-10 minutes if exposed to this dangerous cold.
-Wind chill temperatures are forecast to feel like 40-50 degrees below zero in some places across the northern U.S.
+Frostbite can occur in as little as 5 to 10 minutes if exposed to this dangerous cold.
+Wind chill temperatures are forecast to feel like 40 to 50 degrees below zero in some places across the northern U.S.

 Ice is expected to accumulate along the southern side of the storm's track, but considering its slow movement, the amount of accumulation is expected to be between two-tenths of an inch to up to half an inch.
 Impacts of this magnitude can bring down power lines.
-With the harsh cold in place, power outages can lead to lack of indoor heating, crippling communities.
+With the harsh cold in place, power outages could leave people freezing without indoor heat in some communities.

 Possible snowfall amounts are fluctuating as the forecast models continue to come together.
-Up to 5-10 inches of snowfall is already expected across the southern Plains as the system takes shape over the region on Friday into Saturday.
+Up to 5 to 10 inches of snowfall is already expected across the southern Plains as the system takes shape over the region on Friday into Saturday.

 As this system moves east, snowfall amounts will vary depending on location.